jirispilka/actors-mcp-server/docs/smithery.md

 Notes:
 - The barrier is used only by Smithery; stdio/SSE/HTTP flows are unaffected.
 - Default actor `apify/rag-web-browser` loads when no actors specified and a token is present.
+- We use a placeholder token (`your-apify-token`) in non-interactive environments (Smithery scans, Docker Hub builds) to allow tool-loading paths to run without real secrets.
+It does not grant access; when detected, the client runs unauthenticated to let the server start and list tools where possible.